 - Have sponsorship from a relevant employing organisation.

-- Two references that support good character and suitability of course (one of which should be from current employer) should accompany application.
+- Have two references that support good character and suitability of course (one of which should be from current employer) should accompany application

 Months of entry